Klaus Dierks: Positions

 Later he served with the Namibian Electricity Control Board energy regulator and he managed to turn around TransNamib (the Namibian railway company) from loss to profit in three years.
+From 2000, he served as Chairman of the Namibian Electricity Control Board (ECB), and in 2002 he was appointed to the Board of TransNamib, where he was elected chairman.
+Under his leadership, TransNamib was transformed from a loss-making entity into a profitable company by 2003.
+He also served as Director of the Namibia Road Fund Administration from 2003 and chaired the Research Committee for the History of the Anticolonial Resistance and Liberation Struggle.

 Publications

 Dierks wrote a number of scientific publications including his doctorate on the development of an improved road system in Namibia and publications on history and the settlement of ǁKhauxaǃnas in the Great Karas Mountains.
 He also wrote a number of publications in the field of transport and telecommunications and the book Chronology of Namibian History: From Pre-historical Times to Independent Namibia.
+His research also included archaeological work, notably the documentation and study of the ancient settlement of ǁKhauxaǃnas, one of Namibia’s earliest known fortified sites.

 Family

 Klaus Dierks lived up until his death with his wife Karen von Bremen and his four children in Windhoek.
+The couple, married in 1962, had four children and several grandchildren.